 - The defendant was falsely accused; and/or

-- The police committed misconduct, such as entrapment, an illegal search and seizure, or coercion of a confession.
+- The police officers committed misconduct, such as entrapment, an illegal search and seizure, or coercion of a confession.

 Self-defense is not a valid defense to charges of reckless endangerment.
 Self-defense requires a person to act justifiably, while recklessness requires a person to act with conscious disregard of an unjustifiable risk.
 They are inconsistent states of mind.6

 4. Is it deportable?

 The law is unclear whether a reckless endangerment conviction qualifies as a deportable offense.
 Any non-citizen facing criminal charges should retain an attorney immediately.
-The attorney may be able to persuade the prosecutor to dismiss or reduce the charge to a non-deportable offense.
+The attorney may be able to persuade the district attorney to dismiss or reduce the charge to a non-deportable offense.
 Learn more about the criminal defense of immigrants.

 5. Can the criminal record be sealed?

 Yes.
 Reckless endangerment convictions may be sealed two (2) years after the case ends.
 But there is no wait to petition for a seal if the charge gets dismissed.7 Learn about how to get a criminal record seal in Colorado.

 Our reckless endangerment lawyers will discuss with you how we may achieve the best possible outcome in your criminal law case.
 We create attorney-client relationships throughout the state, including Denver, Douglas County, Colorado Springs, Arapahoe, Boulder, and more.

-Our practice areas include every C.R.S. criminal offense, including domestic violence, DUI, DWAI child abuse, vehicular homicide, motor vehicle theft, criminal mischief, sex crimes, resisting arrest by a peace officer, first-, second-, and third-degree assault, and more.
+Our practice areas include every C.R.S. criminal offense, including domestic violence, DUI, DWAI child abuse, vehicular homicide, motor vehicle theft, criminal mischief, sex crimes, resisting arrest by a peace officer, extortion first degree-, second degree-, and third-degree assault, and more.
 Contact us over the phone, our contact form, or we can meet at our Denver law office:

 Colorado Legal Defense Group